Connection between a degenerate particle flow model and a free boundary problem: Abstract

 \section{Abstract}

-In this paper it is proved that a strongly degenerate parabolic equation with a given critical density $\rho_{cr}$, derived from a density dependent particle flow model, has a global bounded weak solution.
-The solution is shown to converge towards a steady state as $t\to\infty$; when the average density $\rho_{\infty}$ is larger than $\rho_{cr}$ the steady state coincides with $\rho_{\infty}$ and the convergence rate is exponential with respect to the $L^2$ norm, while in the case that $\rho_{\infty}<\rho_{cr}$ the steady state is unknown and the convergence is algebraic with respect to the 2-Wasserstein metric.
-A formal reformulation of the system as a nondegenerate free boundary problem is also shown under suitable assumptions on the initial data.
-Finally numerical experiments in the 2-dimensional case are presented, which show that segregation phenomena can appear when the initial average density is smaller than the critical density.\\[1ex]
+In this paper a strongly degenerate parabolic equation derived from a density dependent particle flow model is studied.
+Furthermore, a free boundary problem and its connection to the strongly degenerate parabolic equation is investigated.
+First, it is shown that the strongly degenerate parabolic equation has a unique global bounded weak solution that converges towards a steady state for large time horizons.
+Two scenarios might occur: When the average density $\rho_{\infty}$ is larger than a certain critical density $\rho_{cr}$, the steady state coincides with $\rho_{\infty}$ and the convergence rate is exponential in the $L^2$ norm; while in the opposite case $\rho_{\infty}<\rho_{cr}$, the steady state is unknown and the convergence is algebraic in a negative Sobolev seminorm.
+Further investigations show that for radially symmetric and decreasing initial data, the solution of the strongly degenerate parabolic equation can be constructed by using the solution of a corresponding free boundary problem.
+Moreover, the global existence of weak solutions to the latter problem is proved.
+Finally, numerical experiments in two space dimensions are presented, which show that segregation phenomena can appear when the initial average density is smaller than the critical density.\\[1ex]